 Central African Republic

-As the Central African Republic (CAR) struggles to emerge from decades of conflict, its government has identified maternal health as a top national priority, due to the ways it will help other sectors of society, including improved economic growth, family nutrition and education.
+As CAR struggles to emerge from decades of conflict, its government has identified maternal and newborn health as a top national priority, due to the ways it will help other sectors of society, including improved numbers of skilled birth attendants, economic growth, family nutrition and education.

-International Medical Corps is working with Bangui University of Health Sciences to ensure that the new nursing and midwifery program complies with international standards and remains sustainable at the national level well into the future.
+International Medical Corps is working closely with Bangui University of Health Sciences to ensure that the new program complies with standards and remains sustainable at the national level well into the future.